mikepenz/FastAdapter/README.md

 ### ExpandableItems
 The `FastAdapter` comes with native support for expandable items.
 These items have to implement the `IExpandable` interface, and the sub items the `ISubItem` interface.
 This allows better support.
 The sample app provides sample implementations of those.
-(Those in the sample are kept generic which allows them to be used with different parent / subitems)
+(Those in the sample are kept Model which allows them to be used with different parent / subitems)

 As of the way how `SubItems` and their state are handled it is highly recommended to use the `identifier` based `StateManagement`.
 Just add `withPositionBasedStateManagement(false)` to your `FastAdapter` setup.